 Okay, marriage is like really weird to me sometimes.
 Like, let’s take all our ‘stuff’, and our baggage, and our beliefs, and our routines, and our sleep apnea, and our ‘wrong’ way of cooking mac and cheese, and our random singing of the wrong song lyrics and smash it all together under one roof.
 Happily ever after!

-Simply living together is a feat, let alone two different people have the exact same approach to all the possessions in their life.
+Simply living together is a feat, let alone two different people having the exact same approach to all the possessions in their life.
 Instead of wasting your time wrestling to get your spouse on board, be OKAY with it being tough and not seeing eye to eye because that is what is normal married life.

 Besides, when all is said and done it matters less what your home looks like and more how the people in it are making it feel like a home.
 Here is the thing, trying to change your spouse into a minimalist isn’t worth your time or the peace of your home.